indieweb/wordpress-indieauth/readme.md

 ## Upgrade Notice ##

+- 4.2.0 =

+Changes in the 4.2.0 branch implement future breaking changes to IndieAuth.
+Backward compatibility will be maintained for the foreseeable future, but clients are advised to update to the latest version of the standard to take advantage of the latest opportunities.

 ### 4.1.0 ###

 Introduces experimental Ticket Auth Endpoint, which allows the receipt of tickets and the storage of external tokens.
 This is disabled by default and can only be enabled through a flag.